 About

-From 2020-2022 she studied extended vocal techniques with Nicholas Isherwood at Conservatoire de Montbéliard while conducting an artistic residency at the Fondation des États-Unis in Paris centered around interdisciplinary collaboration with the voice.
-In summer 2023 she was in residence at the Fondazione Isabella Scelsi in Rome as the 2022 Michiko Hirayama Fellow.
-She is now in the composition PhD program at UC Berkeley.
+From 2020-2022 she studied voice with Nicholas Isherwood while conducting an artistic residency at the Fondation des États-Unis on interdisciplinary collaboration with voice.
+In summer 2023, thanks to the Michiko Hirayama Scholarship, she was singer-in-residence at the Fondazione Isabella Scelsi in Rome.
+In 2022, she joined the PhD program in composition at the University of California, Berkeley.

-She has duo projects with Eda Er, Virginia Guidi, and Julie Zhu and has collaborated with Carol Robinson, Helēna Sorokina, Yarn/Wire, EXAUDI, and the Italian new vocal music ensemble Fragmente.
-She is an alumna of the Voix Nouvelles Academy at Royaumont and the Harriet Hale Woolley residency at the Fondation des États-Unis.
+An avid collaborator, she has duo projects with Eda Er, Virginia Guidi, and Julie Zhu and has appeared with line upon line, collective lovemusic, Del Sol Quartet, Carol Robinson, Volti, and the Italian vocal ensemble Fragmente.
+She is an alumna of the Voix Nouvelles Academy at Royaumont and the Harriet Hale Woolley Scholarship at the Fondation des États-Unis.